 What makes Disney’s Fort Wilderness Campground so awesome?

 A lot of things, really.
 First of all, it’s the most affordable option to stay on property at Disney World.
 You get all the same benefits as a guest at a deluxe resort like the Animal Kingdom Lodge without shelling out hundreds of dollars a night.
-This includes the Magical Express shuttle, booking your FastPasses 60 days ahead of your stay, booking your dining reservations extra early, Magic Bands, Extra Magic Hours, and transportation to all of the parks and Disney Springs.
-Campsite reservations start as low as $55/night for a tent/pop-up site and $82 for a full hook up site that can accommodate an RV.
+This includes the free Magical Express shuttle from Orlando MCO (through the end of 2021), booking your FastPasses 60 days ahead of your stay (essential if you want to snag one of the hard to get ones like Flight of Passage or Slinky Dog Dash), booking your dining reservations early, discounted Magic Bands – including a new option to upgrade the plain, solid color ones now, Extra Magic Hours where the parks open early or stay open late for resort guests only, and transportation to all of the parks and Disney Springs.
+Campsite reservations start as low as $60/night for a tent/pop-up site and $82 for a full hook up site that can accommodate an RV, though they can still top $100 for peak seasons.

-Fort Wilderness is also great for large families and groups because the sites can hold up to 10 adults.
+Disney’s Fort Wilderness Campground is also great for large families and groups because the sites can hold up to 10 adults.
 Can you imagine paying for a regular hotel room that would fit that many people?
-One of the reasons we hauled our pop-up camper down to camp at Disney World was because with two adults and four kids, my family was too big to fit in a standard Disney hotel room during the years we visited most frequently.
+(I’ve checked.
+It’s a lot.
+Rooms for our group of ten during Christmas were starting at $1500/night which is pretty far outside of my budget range.)
+One of the reasons we hauled our pop-up camper all the way from Michigan (approximately 1200 miles each way) to camp at Disney World was because with two adults and four kids, my family was too big to fit in a standard Disney hotel room during the years we visited most frequently.
 Even now with family suites at the All Stars and Art of Animation, those rooms start around $300/night.
 You can fit six people at a campsite for less than $100/night though and have all the Disney magic associated with a WDW trip.

 As a frequent camper, I’m pretty used to gross bathrooms with bugs, cobwebs, and mildew all over.
 Not so in Fort Wilderness.
 The showers are pristine, all of the sinks work, and there’s none of that funky campground bathroom smell.
 It’s a real treat.